AguaClara/Textbook/Flocculation/Floc_Model.rst

 AguaClara Hydraulic Flocculation Model
 *****************************************

 The AguaClara hydraulic flocculation model was developed over 15 years of extensive laboratory and field research and is based on the physics of interactions between particles in the raw water, dissolved organic molecules, and coagulant nanoparticles in a shear flow.
 The AguaClara model is based on the physics of these interactions and is the first non-empirical flocculation model.
-The AguaClara Hydraulic Flocculation model is described in detail in :ref:`title_Flocculation_Model`.

 2005 - We used conventional guidelines based on velocity gradient to design the first low flow vertical flocculator